-Soil was analyzed for volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), metals, polychlorinated biphenyls (PCBs), and pesticides.
-Groundwater was analyzed for volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), metals, polychlorinated biphenyls (PCBs), per- and polyfluoroalkyl substances (PFAS), and pesticides.
+Soil and groundwater were analyzed for volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), metals, polychlorinated biphenyls (PCBs), pesticides, and per- and polyfluoroalkyl substances (PFAS).
 Soil vapor was analyzed for VOCs.
-Based upon investigations conducted to date, the primary contaminants of concern include SVOCs and metals in soil, metals in groundwater, and chlorinated VOCs in soil vapor.
+The primary contaminants of concern are metals and SVOCs in soil, SVOCs in groundwater and chlorinated VOCs in soil vapor.